-Being a bit of a contrarian, my interest was picked.
+Being a bit of a contrarian, my interest was piqued.
 What is it that these researchers tend to contemptuously set aside as unworthy of serious examination in our day?
-In the simplest terms: the age old distinction between body and soul.
+In the simplest terms: the age-old distinction between body and soul.

 The notion that humans consist of two 'substances': a material body and an immaterial part (the soul) that is connected with, but essentially different from, the body: this notion is, according to cultural anthropologists, shared by the near totality of human cultures, and constitutes one of their 'common denominators'.

 As for Western civilization, its two pillars: the Greco-Roman and Judean-Christian cultures, both embraced versions of substance dualism.
 Some of the greatest representatives of this tradition: religious thinkers such as Augustine and Thomas Aquinas, and philosophers and scientists like Plato, Newton, Leibniz, Descartes, Kant, Pascal, and many others, all promoted dualistic views.
 Within the field of neuroscience, groundbreaking researchers including Sherrington, Penfield, and Eccles were explicitly substance-dualists.